 [Report] Global payment preferences for recurring B2B purchases

 We surveyed 4,990 businesses across 9 markets to determine which payment methods businesses prefer for different use cases.

 In 2019 GoCardless launched the first global network for recurring payments.
-By bringing together individual Direct Debit schemes around the world in one platform, including Bacs (UK), ACH (US), SEPA (Eurozone), BECS (Australia), Autogiro (Sweden), Betalingsservice (Denmark), BECS NZ (New Zealand), and PAD (Canada), we created the only truly borderless recurring payments network.
+By bringing together individual Direct Debit schemes around the world in one platform, including Bacs (UK), ACH (US), SEPA (Eurozone), BECS (Australia), Autogiro (Sweden), Betalingsservice (Denmark), BECS NZ (New Zealand), and PAD (Canada), we created the only truly international recurring payments network.

 For enterprise businesses, compliance and security is paramount.
 GoCardless is ISO 27001 certified and takes care of the compliance within each Direct Debit scheme on behalf of the businesses it serves.
 Additionally, GoCardless’ technology infrastructure and processes are routinely reviewed and updated where and when necessary.
 The recovery procedures for the most essential components of the GoCardless platform are shaped around best-in-class solutions from multiple cloud providers and best practice protocols.
 This protects our systems from failures affecting our users, and ensures the reliability of our service.